Skip to main content

 Research Day Poster Abstract Submission Form

-Submit your poster abstract here!
+Submit your poster abstract here! (submission form coming soon)

-Abstract Submission Deadline: Sunday, April 13th, 2025 (11:59 PM).
+Abstract Submission Deadline: Tuesday, March 24th, 2026 (11:59 PM).

 Poster Abstract

 Format: The abstract word limit is 350 words.
 There are no specific formatting requirements, but we encourage students to structure their abstract as follows: Background, Methods, Results, and Discussion.
-Preliminary results or Intended analyses are acceptable for the abstract.
+Preliminary results or intended analyses are acceptable for the abstract.

 Sample Poster Template

-Poster Design Instruction
+Digital or Printed Poster Design Instruction

 Present your information so a coherent and straight-forward story is told, clearly articulating the greater implications of the work presented for public health and health science.
 Emphasize the most important points and avoid overwhelming the viewer with too much detail.
 Specific recommendations include: